• Skip to main content

 What are the purchase limits?

-Retail stores are not permitted to sell more than 1 ounce of usable cannabis, the equivalent to one-eighth ounce of concentrated cannabis (3,543 mg THC), or a combination of usable and concentrated cannabis that exceeds the legal limit.
+Retail stores are not permitted to sell more than 2.5 ounces of usable cannabis, the equivalent to one-fourth ounce of concentrated cannabis (7,087 mg THC), or a combination of usable and concentrated cannabis that exceeds the legal limit.

 What are the possession limits?